 RT Journal Article

-JF 2013 IEEE 24th International Symposium on Software Reliability Engineering (ISSRE)
+JF Proceedings of ISSRE '96: 7th International Symposium on Software Reliability Engineering

 TI A practical strategy for testing pair-wise coverage of network interfaces